asseco-pst/watch-your-language/best-practices.md

 No one is the only person who knows a specific part of the code base.
 Simply put, code reviews help facilitate knowledge sharing across the code base and across the team.

 > As code reviews expose developers to new ideas and technologies, they write better and better code.

+## Better estimates
+Estimation is a team exercise, and the team makes better estimates as product knowledge is spread across the team.
+As new features are added to the existing code, the original developer can provide good feedback and estimation.
+In addition, any code reviewer is also exposed to the complexity, known issues, and concerns of that area of the code base.
+The code reviewer, then, shares in the knowledge of the original developer of that part of the code base.
+This practice creates multiple, informed inputs which, when used for a final estimate always makes that estimate stronger and reliable.

 ## Takes time
 Sure, they take time.
 But that time isn't wasted–far from it.